tilfin/ougai/README.md

 ```

 If any field exists in both parent log and child log, the parent value is overridden or merged by child value.

+If the field's type is *Hash*, then values are merged recursively.

 ### Hook before logging